MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

 Let me observe parenthetically that one can entertain legitimate reservations about the validity of \exref{eq:gmax_TM} and other formulae based on laminar-tearing theory in a noisy, turbulent environment (see, e.g., the discussion and references in footnote~\ref{fn:huang}).
-Here suffice it to say, that at scales where $\gamma\ll\tnl^{-1}$, the laminar formulae are, of course, unjustified, and at scales where $\gamma\gg\tnl^{-1}$, if such situations existed, they would be perfectly fine.
-The disruption scale~$\lD$ is, in fact, where $\gamma\sim\tnl^{-1}$, so the laminar-tearing formulae are presumably order-unity dodgy, which is acknowledged by ``$\sim$'' being used everywhere instead of~''$=$".
+Here suffice it to say, that at scales where $\gamma\ll\tnl^{-1}$, the laminar formulae are, of course, unjustified, and at scales where $\gamma\gg\tnl^{-1}$, if such situations existed, they would be perfectly fine, modulo the issue of flows, which I will explain in a moment.\footnote{Another caveat---there is always another caveat in this business!---is that tearing mode's growth rate can potentially be modified in at least an order-unity way by small-scale corrugations superimposed on the unstable magnetic-field profile, even when the size of these corrugations is relatively small (there is a literature on this: see \citealt{militello09} and references therein).
+In the existing solved models, however, these corrugations are required to have long-time coherence, which is unlikely in the kind of turbulent environment that we are dealing with here (the context in the literature is zonal fields generated by drift-wave turbulence in tokamaks, a different beast).} The disruption scale~$\lD$ is where $\gamma\sim\tnl^{-1}$, so the laminar-tearing formulae are presumably only order-unity wrong, which I acknowledge by using ``$\sim$'' instead of~''$=$" everywhere.

-Another possible, and also legitimate, reservation that must be aired here concerns application to aligned structures formed by the MHD cascade of the tearing theory derived for a magnetostatic equilibrium.
+Another legitimate reservation concerns application to aligned structures formed by the MHD cascade of the tearing theory derived for a magnetostatic equilibrium.
 Indeed, these structures are not purely magnetic sheets, but rather Elsasser ones, i.e., they have local shear flows superimposed on them.
-These flows are likely somewhat sub-Alfv\'enic (the reasons and evidence for that are explained in \secref{sec:new_res_theory}), but, technically speaking, it has not been shown that they are sub-Alfv\'enic enough to justify application of the no-flow tearing-mode theory (some further discussion and references on tearing with flows can be found at the end of \apref{app:loureiro}).
-Since the shear rate in these flows is no larger than $\tnl^{-1}$, I think that this difficulty is a technical one, rather than a deal breaker, i.e., that what I am doing here is only order-unity wrong \citep[cf.][]{tolman18}, but I cannot prove it rigorously.
+These flows are likely somewhat sub-Alfv\'enic (the reasons and evidence for that are explained in \secref{sec:new_res_theory}), but, technically speaking, it has not been shown that they are sub-Alfv\'enic enough to justify application of the no-flow tearing-mode theory or even that they cannot fatally stabilise tearing (some further discussion and references on tearing with flows can be found at the end of \apref{app:loureiro}).
+Since the shear rate in these flows is no larger than $\tnl^{-1}$, I think that this difficulty is a technical one, rather than a deal breaker, i.e., that what I am doing here is again only order-unity wrong \citep[cf.][]{tolman18}, but I cannot prove it rigorously.
 If this admission has not discouraged the reader, let us proceed.

 The disruption scale~$\lD$, upon comparison with the putative resistive cutoff \exref{eq:lres_Rm} of the aligned cascade turns out to supersede it provided $\Pm$ is not too large: \beq \frac{\lD}{\lres} \sim \lt[\frac{\Rm}{(1+\Pm)^{10}}\rt]^{2/21}\gg1. \eeq In view of the ridiculous exponents involved, this means that in a system with even moderately large $\Pm$ and/or not a truly huge $\Rm$, the aligned cascade will happily make it to the dissipation cutoff \exref{eq:lres_Rm} and no further chapters are necessary in this story.\footnote{This is, in fact, not quite true: at $\Pm\gg1$, interesting things can happen between the viscous and resistive cutoffs---see \secref{sec:subvisc}.
 In particular, if the tearing disruption fails to occur in the inertial range, it may still occur at subviscous scales (\secref{sec:tearing_subvisc}).} However, I do want to tell the story in full and so will focus on situations in which the condition \exref{eq:Pm_max} is satisfied.